Skip To Main Content

 3. Mounjaro (tirzepatide) injection Right

-4. Can Mounjaro® (tirzepatide) be used with concomitant basal insulin in adults with type 2 diabetes (T2D)?
+4. Can Mounjaro® (tirzepatide) be used in combination with insulin in patients with type 2 diabetes?

 Search Mounjaro (tirzepatide) injection (type in keywords)